Frequently Asked Questions

 What is the development permit process?

-Three development permits are required to advance construction of Scotia Place.
+Three development permits have been approved for the construction of Scotia Place.

 February 2024